-American kestrel

-Praying mantis

-Ohio during the forcible removal to reservations out west during the 1830s-1840s.
+American kestrel Praying mantis Chief Ottokee were some of the last to leave northwest Ohio during the forcible removal to reservations out west during the 1830s-1840s.
 In the 1900's, part of this Metropark was the site of a 310 acre-self-sustaining prison county workhouse.
-Purchased in1918 by the City of Toledo, it operated until 1991.
+Purchased in 1918 by the City of Toledo, it operated until 1991.
 During operation, rock was quarried, stone walls and barns constructed, cows and hogs raised, a tree nursery maintained, and crops such as tobacco, corn, wheat, hay and oats grown.
 In 2000, Lucas County and Metroparks purchased the Toledo workhouse site.

-The former work house complex included a jail (removed in 2014), a warden's house, an impressive historic 1930 barn, an 8 foot stone wall enclosure, several small stone barns, and a more recent jail annex that now serves as Metroparks native plant nursery headquarters.
+The former work house complex included a jail (removed in 2014), a warden's house, an impressive historic 1930s barn, an 8 foot stone wall enclosure, several small stone barns, and a more recent jail annex that now serves as Metroparks native plant nursery headquarters.
 Every year, Blue Creek Native Nursery harvests seed locally and propagates thousands of native plants of over 50 species, including a dozen Ohio rare species.
 Those are then planted throughout Metroparks to enhance native biodiversity.

-Substantial acreage on the north side of Blue Creek Metropark is leased to the Village of Whitehouse.
-This land includes the public library property, the large Nona France Quarry and multiple recreation fields.
+Substantial acreage on the north side of Blue Creek Metropark is leased to the Anthony Wayne Youth Foundation.
+We currently maintain the Nona France Quarry.
+Focusing on partnerships, Blue Creek will become home to the newest library in the Lucas County Public Library system.
+Plant Life Plant life at this Metropark includes a wide variety of wetland, prairie, and fallow farm field species.
+One unique ecosystem that occurs here is limestone glade.

-Plant Life

-Plant life at this Metropark includes a wide variety of wetland, prairie, and fallow farm field species.

-One unique ecosystem that occurs here is called limestone glade.
 Its consistency of sandy, shallow soil on top of limestone bedrock supports many rare and unusual plants.
-The glade has been enhanced significantly through invasive species control, and is home to at least seven plants that are state-listed as rare in Ohio. n 2023, this glade was dedicated as Blue Creek Limestone Glade State Nature Preserve, giving it additional protection.

-Plants of the limestone glade include

-( = state-listed):

-Tall cinquefoil Hairy pinweed
+The glade has been enhanced significantly through invasive species control, and is home to at least seven plants that are state-listed as rare in Ohio.
+In 2023, this glade was dedicated as Blue Creek Limestone Glade State Nature Preserve, giving it additional protection.
+Plants of the limestone glade include ( = state-listed): Tall cinquefoil Rock sandwort Chinquapin oak Fragrant sumac Nodding wild onion Stiff goldenrod Small skullcap Prairie thimbleweed Downy woodmint Hairy pinweed Canada and Bicknell's frostweeds Baxter's violet Violet bush clover Hairy beardtongue Pasture rose Pale umbrella sedge Plants in Blue Creek's grasslands and fields include: Big bluestem Switch grass Common milkweed Catnip New England aster Indian grass Prairie dock Canada goldenrod Common mullein Common white aster Wetland and creek-side plants include:

-Rock sandwort Canada and plains

-Chinquapin oak frostweeds

-Fragrant sumac Hairy woodmint

-Nodding wild onion Violet bush clover

-Stiff goldenrod Hairy beardtongue

-Small skullcap Pasture rose

-Prairie thimbleweed Pale umbrella sedge

-Plants in Blue Creek's grasslands and fields include:

-Big bluestem Indian grass

-Switch grass Prairie dock

-Common milkweed Canada goldenrod

-Catnip Common mullein

-New England aster Common white aster

-Wetland and creek-side plants include:

-Tall anemone Stinging nettle

-Common boneset Joe-pye weed

-Bur cucumber Buttonbush

-Gray and Red osier Sandbar willow
+Tall anemone Common boneset Bur cucumber Gray and Red osier dogwoods Stinging nettle Joe-pye weed Buttonbush Sandbar willow

+Wildlife

+Insects include: